-Vascular and Cardiothoracic Surgeons, Interventional Cardiologists, Vascular Medicine and Cardiac Anesthesia specialists all collaborate to provide a level of comprehensive care unmatched in the region.
-Instead of traveling out of state, experience healthcare with peace of mind that is closer to home.
+We provide a level of comprehensive care unmatched in the region.
+Instead of traveling out of state, patients can experience healthcare with peace of mind closer to their home.
+We provide care to our patients throughout their patient journey.
+We offer a multi-disciplinary follow-up clinic where patients can be seen by cardiologists, cardiac surgeons and vascular surgeons.

 From the aortic valve to the arch

 - Valve sparing aortic root replacement (David procedure)

 - Repair of ascending aortic aneurysm

 - Thoracic endovascular aneurysm repair (TEVAR)

 - TEVAR for complicated aortic dissection and traumatic transection

 - Endo-debranching of great vessels to facilitate TEVAR in complicated arch aneurysms